Kaluub/forumbot/README.md

 Lastly, to start your bot, you will need to run the command `node bot.js` (or `node index.js` if you plan on using sharding, which runs the bot multiple times).

 # Addons
 An unique feature to running this bot software for yourself is that you can run addons, which are JavaScript files that contain an object with a new command.
 You can install any number of addons that you desire as well.
+Addons also overwrite existing commands, meaning you could create a "better" help command, or completely rewrite some existing commands to simplify it.

 To install an addon, simply put the JavaScript file in the "addons" folder.